 Get to know the trainers

-To get more information on the coaches currently working with clients on the Forge platform, go to the About page.
-You'll typically see a bio, a list of credentials, and the trainer's availability - if someone's profile really stands out to you, you'll know if they're able to take on new clients like you.
-You may also want to go to the Appointments page and schedule a free program inquiry appointment, either with the personal trainer that you think you'd like to work with or the first available staff member.
+To get more information on the coaches currently working with clients on the Forge platform, simply go to the About page.
+You'll see their image, a brief bio, a list of credentials, and the trainer's availability.
+This is a great way to take the first step in seeing if you connect with one of the personal trainers, and whether they're able to take on new clients like you.
+You can also go to the Appointments page and schedule a free program inquiry appointment, either with the personal trainer that you think you'd like to work with, or the first available staff member.

 How often do you want to talk in real time?

 There are three service tiers available at Forge, and the only difference is how often you'd like to have a live video chat or phone call with your personal trainer.
 You'll pay $125/month for one chat/call per month, $175/month for two monthly chats/calls, or $225/month for weekly live video or phone coaching sessions.
-Additional video coaching sessions are available at a rate of $50/half-hour; these can be used to get real-time feedback on your exercise technique or to have a supplemental call with Forge's registered dietitian.
+Additional video coaching sessions are available at a rate of $50/half-hour; these are useful to get real-time feedback on your particular exercise technique, or to have a supplemental call with Forge's registered dietitian.

 Lots of tools are included